 The Sun on Sunday was created to replace the now defunct News of the World.
 That publication was shuttered after the infamous phone hacking scandal in which it was discovered that the paper’s reporters and editors, including Piers Morgan, were involved in hacking the phones of celebrities as well as Sara Payne, the mother of a girl who was abducted and murdered in July 2000.

-Australian Billionaire Rupert Murdoch, the founder and former of the US cable channel Fox News, is the owner of The Sun.
+Australian Billionaire Rupert Murdoch, the founder and former CEO of the US cable channel Fox News, is the owner of The Sun.